Arthur H. Vandenberg Jr.: White House staff

 On January 13, 1953, however, a week before Eisenhower's inauguration, the White House announced that Vandenberg was taking a leave of absence for health reasons.
 The New York Times now reported Vandenberg "was granted an extended leave of absence because of ill health.
 He suffers from an undisclosed 'blood condition' and said it would be some months before he could hope to assume his White House duties."
-In April he resigned his position blaming "an attack of stomach ulcers."
+On April 14, 1953, he resigned his position blaming "an attack of stomach ulcers."
 He told the press that he was uncertain of his prognosis and "the uncertainty was unfair to the President."
 He said that rumors of trouble between himself and the President were "definitely not true."
 Instead he planned to work for IBEC again.

 Later career

 Vandenberg next served as a visiting lecturer in international affairs in the Government Department at the University of Miami, holding as well the title of Director at the Governmental Affairs Foundation of New York.

 Eisenhower invited him back to the White House in June 1954 to attend a "stag dinner" for the President and 16 guests.
 The New York Times listed the names of those invited–almost all men in private industry—but only wrote about Vandenberg.
 An academic journal announced his plan to travel abroad in the summer of 1954 and in December of that year, he met with the President to report on his three-month trip, which the President described as covering the Middle East and Far East.
 Eisenhower asked him to "follow up with a written memorandum."

 Vandenberg resigned from his academic position following the publication of an exposé in Confidential magazine in 1956, which he called a "smear."

-Rockefeller advised Vandenberg to return to university teaching and perhaps publish some of his lectures.
+Nelson Rockefeller advised Vandenberg to return to university teaching and perhaps publish some of his lectures.
 President Eisenhower later wrote discreetly to Rockefeller concerning "a mutual friend of ours" and said he was aware of the contents of an article, presumably the Confidential exposé, though he had not read it.
 He wrote: "I am delighted that you are continuing to take a friendly interest in an individual who, regardless of anything in the past, is obviously a sensitive character, devoted to his country and well informed in the international field."
 He seconded Rockefeller's advice about teaching and publishing and added: "For my part, I am truly grateful to you for being helpful in this situation, as you are in so many others."

 Vandenberg worked for the rest of his life as a public relations consultant.